 37. What is persistent, nonresistent queue in EMS?

-Persistent in EMS (Enterprise Messaging Service) is to store the messages on disk or database, so that we can get the data from dist or database at later point of time when consumer is available.
+Answer: Persistent in EMS (Enterprise Messaging Service) is to store the messages on disk or database so that we can get the data from dist or database at a later point of time when the consumer is available.

 Non Persistent: Non persistent in EMS that the messages were not store at dist or database.
-They will remains in EMS server and expire after reaching the expiration limit.
+They will remain in EMS server and expire after reaching the expiration limit.

-38. What is static queue, dynamic queue and temporary queue?
+38. What is a static queue, dynamic queue and temporary queue?

-Static queues are those created through tibco ems admin tool.Dynamic queues are created on top of EMS server.
-They can be created at designer levelor at client level.Temporary queues will exist until the application and client connection exists.
+Answer: Static queues are those created through Tibco ems admin tool.Dynamic queues are created on top of EMS server.
+They can be created at the designer levelor at client level.Temporary queues will exist until the application and client connection exists.

 39. What is the use of transaction?

-Transaction is used to perform All or nothing .If everything is successful then all will be commited ot else will be roll back .
+Answer: Transaction is used to perform All or nothing .If everything is successful then all will be commited ot else will be rollback .